Managing Anxiety: A Handout for Families of Children with Food Allergies

 Antihistamines.
 These medicines can ease itching and keep the hives from appearing.

 Other medicines.
 Steroids may help if antihistamines don’t work.
+But these are used only for short periods of time.
+They are not advised for long-term use.
 In severe cases, an injectable medicine called omalizumab may be used.

 What are possible complications of hives?